CMSgov/ab2d/website/accessing-claims-data.md

                     <ul>
                         <li>Using the production credentials, the Part D Plan (PDP) sponsors will connect to the AB2D API in our production environment to download
                          actual Medicare Parts A and B claims data.</li>
-                        <li>he AB2D team will work closely with the organization and its "AB2D Data Operations Specialist" to answer any questions or troubleshoot
+                        <li>The AB2D team will work closely with the organization and its "AB2D Data Operations Specialist" to answer any questions or troubleshoot
                          any issues they have connecting to the AB2D API.</li>
                     </ul>
                 </div>